HL7/fhir-sdoh-clinicalcare/input/pagecontent/index.md

 {:.grid}

 ### How to Read this IG
-***This table is a work in progress.
-It will be updated once the IG narrative rewrite is complete.
-For now it is illustrative***

 This IG contains a wealth of material targetting different audiences.
 Some sections provide more general or introductory content, while others provide detailed technical information targetted at implementors.
 The table below provides a listing of the key sections of the IG in the rough order that they should be read.